The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 2. Peer and partner work

-Talking with their peers, asking reflective questions, and debating approaches to problem-solving helps learners to develop higher-order thinking and reasoning skills.
+Talking with peers, asking reflective questions, and debating approaches to problem-solving helps learners develop higher-order thinking and reasoning skills.
 Such conversations can create productive conflicts that help learners develop multiple perspectives, leading to deeper understanding.

 Interacting with peers can be more effective in achieving successful learning than working only independently and can be as effective as working one on one with an adult.